 Definitely love this ship.
 It's highly maneuverable, even for a TIE, and it's a real brute in battle.
 Advanced cloak is a must, especially when combined with Veteran Instincts.
 Gives you effectively a constant cloak for stats of 4/4/2/2.

 I really enjoy narrative games like this one.
-When you approach this game from the standpoint of exploring what's happening to you character and the story it tells rather than just a competitive attempt to win, the game becomes far more enjoyable.
+When you approach this game from the standpoint of exploring what's happening to your character and the story it tells rather than just as a competitive attempt to win, the game becomes far more enjoyable.

 The massive book is somewhat cumbersome, but it's actually pretty well written and nicely made.